Chemical bonding concepts emerge naturally from maximally entangled atomic orbitals: Results

-We motivate our general QIT-based framework by first analyzing the idealized covalent bond formed by two electrons in a symmetric diatomic molecule.
-For this, let $\varphi_L$ and $\varphi_R$ be the two relevant (real-valued) atomic orbitals localized on the left and right atomic centers, with an overlap $S = \langle \varphi_L |\varphi_R\rangle \neq 0$.
-The prototypical bonding state $|\Psi_{\mathrm{bond}}\rangle$ is then obtained by occupying the corresponding bonding orbital with the electron pair,
+\textbf{Entanglement in a single covalent bond.} We motivate our general QIT-based framework by first analyzing the idealized covalent bond formed by two electrons in a symmetric diatomic molecule.
+For this, let $\varphi_{\rm L}$ and $\varphi_{\rm R}$ be the two relevant (real-valued) atomic orbitals localized on the left and right atomic centers, with an overlap $S = \langle \varphi_{\rm L} |\varphi_{\rm R}\rangle \neq 0$.
+The prototypical bonding state $|\varPsi_{\mathrm{bond}}\rangle$ is then obtained by occupying the corresponding bonding orbital with the electron pair,

 where $\phi$ and $\bar{\phi}$ denote the bonding and antibonding orbitals,